 - Is my baby gaining weight well?

 It’s hard because the breast doesn’t have ounce markers, so it can be tricky to know for sure how much your baby is getting.
-You can do weighted feeds (the Hatch Baby scale is excellent for that), and I recently learned about the Momsense Smart Baby meter which is designed to track how much baby is eating WHILE baby eats (you can get 20% off this product using the code Specialoffer20 at checkout).
+You can do weighted feeds (the Hatch Baby Grow is excellent for that), and I recently learned about the Momsense Smart Baby meter which is designed to track how much baby is eating WHILE baby eats.
+I’m not sure it’s entirely necessary, but if it helps you feel better, it might be a good option.

 What does not necessarily indicate low supply?